arzwa/Whale.jl/docs/src/index.md

 # Introduction

+!!! warning
+    The latest Whale version is a thorough rewrite of the Whale library, and is still work in progress.
+For the version as used in Zwaenepoel & Van de Peer (2019), refer to [this release (v0.2)](https://github.com/arzwa/Whale.jl/releases/tag/v0.2).
+Nevertheless, the current version should be safe to use and is more efficient and convenient (if you know a bit of julia).

-Whale provides tools for genome-wide amalgamated likelihood estimation (ALE) under a DL+WGD model, which is an approach to infer reconciled gene trees and parameters of a model of gene family evolution given a known species tree.
+Whale provides tools for genome-wide **amalgamated likelihood estimation (ALE) under a DL+WGD model**, which is an approach to infer reconciled gene trees and parameters of a model of gene family evolution given a known species tree.

 The ALE approach takes into account uncertainty in the gene tree topology by marginalizing over all tree topologies that can be amalgamated from the so-called *conditional clade distribution* (CCD).
 This CCD can be constructed from a sample of the posterior distribution of tree topologies (which can be obtained using any standard software for Bayesian phylogenetics).

 More specifically, this library can be used to